My mother had a green thumb. When she finally retired at the age of 72, she immersed herself in gardening.

 - Some aspects of gardening allow us to vent anger and aggression…

-- …whilst others allow us to feel in control.
+- …while others allow us to feel in control.

 - Last but not least, gardening is easy.

-What is the best soil for container vegetables?
-Generally, any plant in containers or raised beds require soil that’s lighter than traditional gardens.
-For vegetables the recommendation is to use equal parts of potting soil, vermiculite and peat moss.
+Generally, any plant in containers or raised beds requires soil that’s lighter than in traditional gardens.
+For vegetables, the recommendation is to use equal parts of potting soil, vermiculite, and peat moss.